bolt/docs/source/content.md

 Most fields have a few extra optional values, to further customize them.

   - `class: large`: Will show the field in a larger font, for `text` fields.
+  - `class: wide`: Will show the field extra wide, for filling out the column.
+For `text` fields only.
+  - `class: narrow`: Will show the field extra wide, for filling out the column.
+For `text` fields only.
   - `label: Foo`: If omitted, the name of the field will be used as a label in the edit-screen.
 Replace 'Foo' with the desired label of the field.
   - `height: 150px`: For `html` and `textarea` fields, this will determine the height in the edit-screen.